ericbear/cocos2dx-tools/README.md

 2012-06-14:
 - modify the Makefile to include all *.o
+- modify the android/jni/Android.mk to include all *.cpp

 2012-06-13:
 - fix a bug for removing android folder during execute the script for linux